 Train your managers on the supervisor or admin functions.
 Time tracking apps have numerous manager tools.
 These include notifications and threshold alerts.
 If your geofencing app is synced to your timekeeping system, your managers can approve timecards, PTO requests, and shift changes in the app.

 Location based employee tracking has legal implications.
 Know the laws in your state and city.
 Here are the most common issues:

 - Do I need consent from my employees to track them?

 - Am I tracking workers on public or private property?

 - Are my employees using personal or company vehicles?

 - Are my employees using personal or company-provided mobile devices?

 - Am I tracking them outside of normal work hours?

 Geofencing Pitfall #5 Employee Misconceptions

-Before starting geofencing, explain the reasons to your employees.
+Before rolling out geofencing, explain the reasons to your employees